 On December 22, 2017, the U.S. government enacted comprehensive tax legislation commonly referred to as the Tax Cuts and Jobs Act (the "Tax Act").
 The Tax Act establishes new tax laws effective for tax years beginning after December 31, 2017, including, but not limited to, the reduction of the U.S. federal corporate income tax rate to 21%.
 The Securities and Exchange Commission staff issued Staff Accounting Bulletin No. 118 ("SAB 118"), which provides guidance on accounting for the tax effects of the Tax Act.
 SAB 118 provides for a measurement period that should not extend beyond one year from the Tax Act enactment date for companies to complete the accounting under ASC 740.
 In accordance with SAB 118, a company must reflect the income tax effects of those aspects of the Tax Act for which the accounting under ASC 740 is complete.
 Our accounting for the Tax Act is complete, including the remeasurement of our deferred tax assets and liabilities using the reduced corporate federal income tax rate of 21%.
 Deferred income taxes result from temporary differences between the reporting of amounts for financial statement purposes and income tax purposes.
-These differences relate primarily to different methods used for income tax purposes for doubtful accounts receivable and inventory reserves.
+These differences relate primarily to different methods used for income tax purposes including depreciation and amortization, warranty and vacation accruals, and deductions related to allowances for doubtful accounts receivable and inventory reserves.